muxyz/mu/README.md

 ## Overview

 Mu is an app platform that provides a simple set of building blocks for life.
+It was born out of frustration with existing services.
+Either related to Ads or addictive behaviours.
+The goal is to create a singular system that addresses daily needs and nothing else.
+Part of that is focusing on Muslim related requirements like prayer times, the quran in english, etc. Other parts are related to dev interests.

+## Apps

 The current list of apps: